wolfes-401-advanced-javascript/notes/README.md

 - use flags `-a` or `--add` combined with a note in "" to add a note
 - use flags `-l` or `--list` to list the notes in the db
 - use flags `-d` or `--delete` combined with the id of a note to delete that note
+- use flags `-u` or `--update` combined with the id and what you want the note to say, to update the note (not working yet)

 #### How to use your library (where applicable)